 15. Duarte Plums

-They were first introduced to the United States by Italian immigrants in the late 1800s.
-They quickly became a favorite among growers and consumers alike because of their sweetness, early ripening period, and easy transportation.
+Their juicy and tender texture makes Duarte plums ideal for eating fresh, canning, jams, jellies, baking, and juicing.
+Introduced to the United States by Italian immigrants in the late 1800s, they quickly became a favorite among growers and consumers due to their sweetness and early ripening period.

-An interesting fact about Duarte plums is that they are self-fertile - meaning they do not require cross pollination to produce fruit.
-This makes them an excellent choice for backyard gardeners or small scale farming operations.
+One interesting aspect of Duarte plums is their self-fertility, meaning they do not require cross-pollination to produce fruit.
+This characteristic makes them an excellent choice for backyard gardeners and small-scale farmers

 16. Early Golden Plums

-Early Golden Plums are one of the most popular grown in North America.
-These golden yellow-skinned fruits originated from Japan and were brought to the U.S. in 1876 by an American nurseryman named Charles Eisenman.
+Early Golden plums are among North America's most popular varieties.
+These golden yellow-skinned fruits originated in Japan and were brought to the U.S. in 1876 by nurseryman Charles Eisenman.
+Known for their sweet, tart taste and firm texture, these plums are ideal for a range of culinary uses.

-One interesting fact about Early Golden is that they are also known as βthe champagne of plumsβ because of their delicate, bubbly sweetness.
-This unique flavor makes them perfect for various recipes, from sweet desserts to savory dishes and everything in between.
+An interesting fact about Early Golden plums is their nickname, "the champagne of plums," due to their delicate, bubbly sweetness.
+This unique flavor makes them perfect for a wide range of recipes, from desserts to savory dishes.

 17. El Dorado Plums